codatio/codat-docs/docs/integrations/accounting/zoho-books/zoho-book-limits.md

 | Customers         | Address and contact information |
 | Invoices          | Line items                      |

-To remove these restrictions and pull complete datasets for the supported Zoho Books data types, please raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new). **After removing the restrictions, fetching large volumes of data from the above data types can take multiple days to complete.**
+To remove these restrictions and pull complete datasets for the supported Zoho Books data types, please raise a ticket through our [support request form](https://codat.zendesk.com/hc/en-gb/requests/new). **After removing the restrictions, fetching large volumes of data from the above data types can take multiple days to complete.**

 :::info totalTaxAmount for invoices